Heavy periods: what is the reason and what to do

 - aching dull pain in the lower abdomen;

-- inability to lead a normal life during menstruation;
+- inability to lead a normal lifestyle during menstruation;

-- the need to change pads and tampons more often than after 2 hours, as well as at night;
+- the need to change pads and tampons more often than every 2 hours, as well as at night;

 - use of hygiene products with the highest degree of protection.

-- Primary menorrhagia is characteristic of young girls who have just started their menstruation.
-The reason, as a rule, is an unstable hormonal background.
-In this situation, you should immediately consult a specialist, because heavy periods can lead to the development of anemia and polycystic ovary disease.
+- Primary menorrhagia is typical for young girls who have just started menstruating.
+The cause, as a rule, is unstable hormonal levels.
+In this situation, you should immediately consult a specialist, because heavy periods can lead to the development of anemia and polycystic ovary syndrome.

 - Secondary menorrhagia occurs in adult women with an already established menstrual cycle.
 Hypermenstrual syndrome in this case often becomes a symptom of serious diseases.